Back to overview

 How can my careers service help me?

-Don’t pursue a legal career for the sake of it or because you’ve heard that it pays well; you must have a passion to be a lawyer in order to succeed.
+Don’t pursue a legal career for the sake of it or because you’ve heard that it pays well; you must have a passion to be a lawyer to succeed.
 Do you find law interesting?
-Is there a particular area of law that has already caught your attention?
-Are you the kind of person who would thrive in a legal environment?
-The only way to really find out whether law is for you is by doing some work experience, both legal and non-legal.
+Is there a particular area of law that’s caught your attention?
+Are you the kind of person who’d thrive in a legal environment?
+The best way to find out whether law is for you is by doing some work experience.

 Several core skills are needed to be a good lawyer – many of them you can hone through your academic studies and work experience.
 The strengths that legal recruiters look for include: